rsdoiel/reltime/README.md

 reltime
 =======

-A light weight relative time notation parser (e.g. 1d 2h, 3m, 4s is rendered as a relative date).
+A light weight relative time notation parser (e.g. 1d 2h, 3m, 4s is
+rendered as a relative date).

 # Overview and rationale

-When building command line utilities I occasionally need to express time in a simple relative notation of day, hours, minutes and seconds (e.g. 1d 2h 3m 4s).
-There is a good, full featured time/date module called moment but it is also large for what I often need.
-Hence reltime.js.
-It will process relative time based on days, hours, minutes, and seconds relative to a provided date and return an adjusted date.
+When building command line utilities I occasionally need to express time in a simple relative notation of day, hours, minutes and seconds (e.g.
+1d 2h 3m 4s).
+There is a good, full featured time/date module called
+moment but it is also much more than what I need.
+That lead to reltime.js.
+It is a very simple relative time notation parser that only works on days, hours, minutes and seconds.
+It's less than 100 lines unminified.

 ```
 	23 hours 4 minutes 2 seconds